henryngann/herokucobalt/README.md

 ## What it does

-This Cryptocurrency Tracker displays real-time updates by using an API from [coingecko](https://www.coingecko.com/en/api#explore-api).
+This Cryptocurrency Tracker tracks real-time updates by using an API from [coingecko](https://www.coingecko.com/en/api#explore-api).

 Check out a live demo [here!](https://heroku-cobalt.herokuapp.com/)